Prostitution in Spain: Sex work in Spanish culture

 In literature, Miguel de Cervantes discusses prostitution in his early 17th century novel Don Quixote, and the subject is found throughout 19th- and 20th-century Spanish literature.

 Sex work celebrities in Spain

 La señora Rius (see photograph) is a Barcelona celebrity and Madam who told her story in Julián Peiró's La Sra.
-Rius, de moral distraída (Comanegra, Barcelona 2008).
+Rius, de moral distraída.

 Overseas autonomous communities

 Canary Islands

 In 2006, 42 people were arrested following the discover of a prostitution ring operating out of nightclubs in Las Palmas and Telde.
 The prostitutes were from South American countries, mainly Brazil.
 Five people were jailed as a result.

 In 2012, a councillor in Santa Cruz de Tenerife told the ABC newspaper about the city's draft plan for prostitution.
 He said that, in cases examined by NGOs, all the prostitutes were women of which 9% were transsexual women.

 A study is 2016 estimated there were around 3,000 prostitutes working on the islands, mainly in the tourist areas and the cities of Santa Cruz de Tenerife and Las Palmas.